Poor Stray Cat Climbs Into A Family’s Trash Bin And Begs To Be Saved

 Granpruno paid daily visits to a Montreal couple's yard

-The pair, who volunteer with Chatons Orphelins Montréal, saw that he need immediate medical attention and brought him to the rescue for assistance.
-Granpruno had hyperthyroidism, which made it difficult for him to keep meals down, according to test results.
+The pair, who volunteer with Chatons Orphelins Montréal, saw that he needed immediate medical attention and brought him to the rescue for assistance.

 However, as the 9-year-old cat began taking medication, he returned to being his usual happy, healthy self.